wlzhao22/clecture/README.md

 ## Lecture Slides for C Programming

 This project shares the "C Programming" course slides (in English) written with Latex.
 The slides are fully written and organized by Wan-Lei Zhao (from Xiamen University, China).
 This course is targeted to the first year undergraduate student, who has zero knowledge about computer and programming.
-There are 524 slides in total.
+There are 524 slides in total. **Please do star on this project when either you find it useful or you actully use it in your lecture.**

 ## Syllabus